BroadcomMFD/opsrexx-language-support/README.md

 This method requires a Zowe profile containing connection information for the REST API server.
 This connection type is recommended for enterprise-level use of OPS/REXX LS.
 For more information, see "Configure OPS/REXX LS to Access OPS/MVS Using the OPS/MVS REST API."

  **SSH**
 Connecting to OPS/MVS using the SSH Protocol is recommended for situations where quick setup is important, such as individual experimentation.
-It gives you access to a subset of the OPS/MVS features available through OPS/REXX LS.
 The SSH connection method has the following prerequisites:

   - A Zowe SSH profile containing the host name, username and password for an SSH connection.